 The implications: Knowledge Management is an important part of every organization’s success.
 But the right selection of Knowledge requires application, needs reinforcement and rewards, demands re-use (an oft-missed attribute); seeks adaptation, improves with each opportunity of use, and most-importantly, is used not just for the sake of use, but for the increasingly improved outcome your organization seeks.
 Everything you do in PM training, learning (often two different actions), certifications, decision-making and other support, that does not achieve organization success contributes to Ms. Knowledge’s frustrations.
 Not to mention the ongoing disappointment of the enterprise in this discipline we call Project Management.
 Here is another insight in the Intelligence Progression: The lower path moves from outside self to deeper inside.
 The upper path leads from inside to increasingly visible and outside.
 Want evidence?
 The arrowhead wraps around, and Performance is measured by… Data.

 Relevance to the asapm Cause

 We in asapm have understood the above-described Performance Progression from our founding; indeed, advancing our practice and its results was part of our original goals.
-We joined IPMA because we saw that this Global Federation of PM societies not only understands the relationship between the progression steps, but has established a way—far beyond exams—to assess the penultimate achievement: PM Competence, across 46 Elements of PM success.
-Are there more, undiscovered steps that will add to this Intelligence Progression?
+We joined IPMA because we saw that this Global Federation of PM societies not only understands the relationship between the progression steps, but has established a way—far beyond exams—to assess the penultimate achievement: PM Competence, across several dozen Elements of PM success.
+Are there more members that we will discover in this Intelligence Family?
 Time will tell.